jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

             -- am not trying to be very accurate about the line -- it should be the line of an alternative containing that symbol name_base = grammar.name_base,
+            -- the actual semantics is associated with the rule semantics = {},
             line = grammar.line,
         }
         xsym_by_name[name] = props